nikgun1984/Boggle---Flask/README.md

 Boggle is a word game invented by Allan Turoff and originally distributed by Parker Brothers. https://en.wikipedia.org/wiki/Boggle.
-I used Flask Framework/Python for back-end to receive requests and send responses back to the browser, JS/Jquery/Axios for front-end to send requests.
+I used Flask Framework/Python for back-end to receive requests and send responses back to the browser, JS/Jquery/Axios for front-end to send requests to the server.
 Using sessions the game will keep the best scores, number of games played.
 There is an option to select board dimensions.

 <p align="center">